Autoparallelity of Quantum Statistical Manifolds in Light of Quantum Estimation Theory: Another estimation-theoretical characterization of e-autoparallelity

 \section{Another estimation-theoretical characterization of e-autoparallelity}

-In this section we give another characterization to the e-autoparallelity by considering a different type of estimation problem.
+In this section we give another characterization to the e-autoparallelity w.r.t.\ the SLD structure by considering a different type of estimation problem.
 Before we get into the main discussion, some preliminaries on geometrical language are in order.

 On a general Riemannian manifold $(\mM, g)$, a one-to-one correspondence between a tangent vector $X_p\in T_p (\mM)$ and a cotangent vector $\omega_p\in T^*_p (\mM)$ at a point $p\in \mM$ is naturally defined; denoting the correspondence by $\stackrel{g_p}{\longleftrightarrow}$, we have \be X_p \stackrel{g_p}{\longleftrightarrow} \omega_p \; \Leftrightarrow \; \any Y_p\in T_p(\mM), \; \omega_p (Y_p) = g_p (X_p, Y_p). \ee This is extended to the correspondence $\stackrel{g}{\longleftrightarrow}$ between a vector field $X\in \vf (\mM)$ and a differential 1-form $\omega\in \cD (\mM)$, where $\cD (\mM)$ denotes the totality of 1-forms on $\mM$, such that